MediaBrowser/plugin.video.emby/README.md

 The easiest way to install PlexKodiConnect (PKC) is via its dedicated PKC Kodi repository (we cannot use the official Kodi repository as PKC messes with Kodi's databases).
 See the [installation guideline](https://github.com/croneter/PlexKodiConnect/wiki/Installation).

 ### Donations
 I'm not in any way affiliated with Plex.
 Thank you very much for your small donation via ko-fi.com and PayPal if you appreciate PlexKodiConnect.
+Full disclaimer: I will see your name and address on my PayPal account.
+Rest assured that I will not share this with anyone.

 [ ![Download](https://az743702.vo.msecnd.net/cdn/kofi1.png?v=a|alt=Buy Me a Coffee)](https://ko-fi.com/A8182EB)